saffire/saffire-docs/manual/objects.md

 An object is nothing more than a `struct _object` structure which is heavily modelled on Python.
 This structure can be found in `include/objects/object.h`.

 A `t_object` has by default just a header and a footer.
 It's imperative to use the macro defines for this `SAFFIRE_OBJECT_HEADER` and `SAFFIRE_OBJECT_FOOTER`.
-This is because these macro's can depend on the way saffire is compiled (with or without debug information for instance).
+This is because these macro's can depend on the way saffire is compiled (with or without debug information for instance), but it also allows for much easer changing of all objects.
+For instance, when adding additional properties or flags (which may or may not happen in the future).

 ## The object header
 The header consists of the following: